camelliaguan3/Tank-Game/README.md

 *Due: July 01, 2022*

-> &cross; Begin creating interface for game
+> &check; Begin creating interface for game

-> &cross; Create designs with iPad for game (sprites and background)
+> &check; Create designs with iPad for game (sprites and background)

 **Milestone 4**